 However, it is not a race so just walk at a comfortable pace and enjoy the view.
 If you would like to build up a sweat though, then feel free to storm ahead!

-The address for where you need to be at your start time (please check below, the different routes have different start times) is Cromford Meadows, Matlock, DE4 3RQ.
+The address for where you need to be at your start time (please check above, the different routes have different start times) is Cromford Meadows, Matlock, DE4 3RQ.
 Please note, if you are using Google maps, then please enter the location as ‘Rugby Club Car Park’ (specifically this wording), as just ‘Rugby Club’ or ‘Cricket Club’ will send you to the wrong place.
 Parking at Cromford Meadows in the designated event area will be free.

 If you requested a T-shirt when you registered for the event, these will be available for you to collect at registration.
 Don’t worry if you didn’t and have changed your mind – we’ll have one available for you too!